josmar-crwdstffng/angular/aio/content/guide/service-worker-devops.md

 Consequently, it is essential that the service worker gets the correct content.

 To ensure resource integrity, the Angular service worker validates the hashes of all resources for which it has a hash.
-Typically for an application created with the [Angular CLI](cli), this is everything in the `dist` directory covered by the user's `src/ngsw-config.json` configuration.
+Typically for an application created with the [Angular CLI](cli), this is everything in the `dist` directory covered by the `src/ngsw-config.json` configuration of the user.

 If a particular file fails validation, the Angular service worker attempts to re-fetch the content using a "cache-busting" URL parameter to eliminate the effects of browser or intermediate caching.
 If that content also fails validation, the service worker considers the entire version of the application to be invalid and it stops serving the application.
-If necessary, the service worker enters a safe mode where requests fall back on the network, opting not to use its cache if the risk of serving invalid, broken, or outdated content is high.
+If necessary, the service worker enters a safe mode where requests fall back on the network, opting not to use the associated cache if the risk of serving invalid, broken, or outdated content is high.

 Hash mismatches can occur for a variety of reasons: